2023 Best Industrial Engineering Bachelor's Degree Schools

 This translates to an average monthly loan payment of $504, based on a 10-year repayment plan.

-Purdue University - Main Campus landed the #8 spot in the 2023 rankings for the best bachelor’s degree industrial engineering programs.
-Purdue is a fairly large public school located in the city of West Lafayette.
+With a ranking of #8, Purdue University - Main Campus did quite well on this year’s best schools for industrial engineering students working on their bachelor’s degree.
+Purdue is a very large public school located in the small city of West Lafayette.

 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $367.